codio/knowledge/source/instructors/setupcourses/assignment-settings/allow-regrade-request.rst

 Regrade request option will be available to students only after their assignments are completed/graded and grades are released.

-Once a student requested for regrade, all the teachers in the course will receive an email regarding this.
+Once a student requested for regrade, by default all teachers in the course will receive a notification email regarding this.
+If you don't want to send emails to all the teachers then you can turn off the notification emails or customize who should receive these emails from **Grading/Basic Settings** tab.
 These requests will also appear in the grading queue and on the assignment progress page as well

   .. image:: /img/regrade-request-on-progress.png